 COMBINING SPECIALITIES

 Team-working has been seen as an important essential in the delivery of modern medical care and quality, particularly in neurosurgery.
-With rapid development in newer techniques, a better understanding of tumour biology there has been constant up-gradation of neurosurgical services.
+With rapid development in newer techniques, and a better understanding of tumour biology there has been constant upgradation of neurosurgical services.

-Neuro-anaesthesia, neuro-radiology, neuro-pathology, neuro-oncology, neuro-rehabilitation have become specialities by themselves.
-They all work together with a single aim of providing less risky, more beneficial and long term treatment options to the patients.
+Neuro-anesthesia, neuro-radiology, neuro-pathology, neuro-oncology, and neuro-rehabilitation have become specialties by themselves.
+They all work together with the single aim of providing less risky, more beneficial, and long-term treatment options to patients.

 Done by Dr Nishant Aditya.

-It can be treated with anticoagulation even in the setting of intracranial hemorrhage (ICH) in most of the patients.
-In non responsive cases, where the thrombosis is extensive, the patient may require endovascular treatment (thrombectomy) as shown below.
-This procedure is done an interventional neuroradiologist.
+It can be treated with anticoagulation even in the setting of intracranial haemorrhage (ICH) in most of the patients.
+In non-responsive cases, where the thrombosis is extensive, the patient may require endovascular treatment (thrombectomy) as shown below.
+This procedure is done by an interventional neuroradiologist.

 Done by Dr Nishant Aditya.